Descaling Heat Exchangers on

 Bosch Tankless Water Heater

-Descaling water heaters, especially tankless, is very important to keep the performance high and unit functional for many years.
-According to the manufacturers, flushing limescale should be done periodically, at least once a year.
+According to the manufacturer, flushing limescale should be done periodically, at least once a year.

 - Find Plumbers In Your Area -